 Removing a Stage

-Similar to the app, you can head over the a stage’s Settings.
+Similar to the app, you can head over to a stage’s Settings.

 Removing a Service